Welcome to County Lines Country

 Day Trips and Outings

-We’ll start with the three most popular attractions—Longwood Gardens, Brandywine River Museum of Art and Winterthur Museum, Gardens and Library—then take you to other stops worth a quick visit or a leisurely tour—your choice.
+A good starting point for your tour is the three most popular attractions—Longwood Gardens, Brandywine River Museum of Art, Winterthur Museum, Garden and Library.
+Then we’ll take you to other stops worth a quick visit or a leisurely tour.
+Your choice.

 TIP: Blue Star Museum programs offer active-duty military and their families free admission.
-Arts.gov/National/Blue-Star-Musuems.
+Check at Arts.gov/National-Initiatives/Blue-Star-Musuems.

 Top Three Must-Sees

-The biggest buzz in our area is the return of the Fountains at Longwood Gardens and the ensuing “Summer of Spectacle,” the result of the two-year, $90-million fountain revitalization.
-Dazzling daily fountain shows featuring 750 jets of water, glorious new gardens, live music and special events make the dancing fountains, light shows and five nights of fireworks (July 2 & 22, Aug.
-12, Sept.
-2 & 16) a top stop.
+We think summer is the best time to enjoy the Main Fountains at Longwood Gardens, now in their second season as part of the “Festival of Fountains.”
+Dazzling daily fountain shows featuring 1,719 jets of water, glorious gardens, live music and special events make the dancing fountains, light shows and five nights of fireworks (July 1 & 21, Aug.
+11, Sept.
+1 & 29) a top stop.
 Fountain shows through September 30.

 Brandywine River Museum of Art

-Next on our Brandywine trip is a visit to the Brandywine River Museum of Art on the banks of the Brandywine River.
-The Museum is home to a world-class collection by three generations of Wyeths—N.C., Andrew and Jamie—plus regional art, American landscapes, still-life paintings and illustrations, all displayed in a spectacular setting.
+For a garden on a smaller scale, plus a world-class museum, next up is a visit to the Brandywine River Museum of Art on the banks of the Brandywine River.
+Home to works by three generations of Wyeths—N.C., Andrew, Jamie—plus regional art, American landscapes, still-life paintings and illustrations, the museum is surrounded by an extensive native plant garden studded with sculpture.

-Winterthur Museum, Garden & Library is top stop number three.
-Here you’ll see one of the premier collections of American decorative arts displayed in a 175-room mansion set in a landscaped 1,000-acre park, all once the home of Henry F. du Pont.
-The galleries display an astonishing 90,000-piece collection.
+One of 36 stops on the newly created Delaware History Trail, Winterthur Museum, Garden & Library is our number three top stop and home to American decorative arts displayed in a stunning mansion set in a landscaped 1,000-acre park, once the home of Henry F. du Pont.
+In addition to an astonishing 90,000-piece collection, you’ll find a Touch-It room for kids.

-Tour the gardens in a tram or just meander across acres of rolling hills, streams, gardens and forests as you search for the William Penn tree (dating from the 1600s) or the state champion dawn redwood in the pinetum.
+Visitors may prefer to tour the gardens in a tram or meander across acres of rolling hills, streams, gardens and forests as you search for the reflecting pond, glade, azalea woods and pinetum.